 Who needs a license?

 Licenses must be obtained for the use of any of the UGA marks, image, photograph or logo on any product, including but not limited to all apparel and non-apparel products (photos, signage, banners, etc).
-Any group including internally by the University, its departments, campus organizations, and University related clubs must request permission to use Georgia marks and logos.
-Items must be produced by produced by an official University of Georgia Licensee and designs must be approved by the University's licensing office.
+Any University group, department, campus organization, or University-related club must request permission to use the University of Georgia marks and logos.
+Items must be produced by an official University of Georgia Licensee and designs must be approved by the University's Trademark Licensing office.
 This policy ensures that all items bearing the University's identity represent the University in an acceptable manner and on a quality product.
 The University of Georgia reserves the right to prohibit the use of its trademarks on selected products at the University's discretion.
 Click below for an official listing of all University of Georgia licensees.

 Who can or should become licensed?